Cook Like Lauren Logo Horizontal

 Instructions

 • Start the queso first.
-Add evaporated milk, Velveeta queso blanco, shredded cheese, a sauteed jalapeno and rotel to a crockpot set on low.
-Cook for 90 minutes stirring periodically.
+Add evaporated milk, white Amercian cheese, shredded pepper jack cheese, salt and canned green chiles to a crockpot set on low.
+Cook for 2 hours stirring periodically.
+You can also do this over low medium heat on the stovetop.

 • For the rice, cook one diced onion just under medium heat for 10 minutes.
 Add garlic and cook 2 minutes more.